ianjennings/rawr/README.md

 Rawr is a framework to create good looking websites quickly.
 Rawr uses the power of standardized margins to create a consistent and pixel perfect look.

 ---

+You can find the design documentation at [the official website](http://getrawr.com/).

+---

 To use rawr, just import the less document: